-The global aerospace, defence and security industry experienced an 11% drop in new job postings related to cybersecurity in Q3 2022 compared with the previous quarter, according to GlobalData’s Jobs Analytics.
-This compares to an 11% decrease in the previous quarter and a 25% increase versus Q3 2021.
+The global aerospace, defence and security industry experienced an 11% drop in new job postings related to cybersecurity in Q3 2022 compared with the previous quarter, according to GlobalData’s whitepaper on Cybersecurity in Aerospace, Defence & Security – Hiring Activity in Q3 2022.
+This compares to a 25% increase versus Q3 2021.

 Notably, Software and Web Developers, Programmers, and Testers jobs accounted for an 11% share of the global aerospace, defence and security industry’s cybersecurity-related total new job postings in Q3 2022, down 20% over the prior quarter.